 Billy Graham (1918-2018), known as “America’s Pastor,” wrote dozens of books that were published in the millions.
 According to an article in the Saturday Evening Post, one of his books made publishing history with an initial print run of 800,000 copies.
 He also was a syndicated newspaper columnist and began a magazine called Decision that attracted 2 million subscribers.

 He is also known for his friendship with Martin Luther King, Jr., and once bailed Martin Luther King, Jr., out of jail.

 He was a Baptist and pastor of several US presidents, three who attended the opening of his library.
 For more than 60 years, he filled arenas worldwide with people who came to hear him preach.
-His ministry reached 185 countries and led to many other ministries, including Samaritan’s Purse, well-regarded for its “Operation Christmas Child” world hunger program.
+His ministry reached 185 countries and led to many other ministries, including a long-running world hunger program.

 North Carolina, His Home

 In North Carolina, he has a major parkway named after him, which is a rarity for preachers.
-The photo on this page was taken through a windshield.
+The photo on this page was taken through a windshield while driving through it.

-Visit the Billy Graham Library in Charlotte, and you will see his boyhood home, a robust bookstore (“Ruth’s Attic”), and a prayer garden.
+Visit the Billy Graham Library in the major city of Charlotte, and you will see his boyhood home, a robust bookstore (“Ruth’s Attic”), and a prayer garden.
 Check the Library’s website for information about special events.